esheldon/pigen/README.md

 Some restrictions may be lifted if an easy way to implement a particular case is found.

-- No memory allocation is allowed in the wrapper except by the use of Py_BuildValue for scalar return values.
+- No memory allocation is performed by the wrapper except by the use of Py_BuildValue for scalar return values.
+For classes, the user is responsible for memory allocation through the constructor, and python takes care of calling the destructor.
 - Scalar inputs are translated directly to c types.
 This includes strings, but only as `const char *`.
 - Pointer inputs are assumed to represent numpy arrays, and the